dubek/malc/mal-interpreter/README.md

 # Mal interpreter

-This directory includes a copy of the code of the Ruby implementation of Mal interpreter written by Joel Martin.
-It is copied from the [`ruby` directory of the Mal project](https://github.com/kanaka/mal/tree/master/ruby).
+This directory includes a copy of the code of the Python implementation of Mal interpreter written by Joel Martin.
+It is copied from the [`python` directory of the Mal project](https://github.com/kanaka/mal/tree/master/impls/python).
 It is used for easy bootstrapping of malc.

 You can use any other Mal interepreter by setting the `MAL_IMPL` environment